Islamic Arts museum

 The apse has a Mihrab and Minbar added during the Ottoman period, but originally during the Byzantine period the altar, the pulpit and the ceremonial objects were all plated with silver and gold and decorated with ivory and jewels, which were removed by the Crusaders in the 13th century.

 There are a total of 107 columns on the ground floor and the galleries.
 The marble column capitals have fine deep carvings with the imperial monograms of Justinian and Theodora.
 In the northern corner of the church is a special column called as "sweating column" or "crying column", made of white marble brought from the Temple of Artemis in Ephesus.
 A bronze belt encircles the lower part of this column and there is a hole big enough to insert a finger.
 There are many legends and stories about the column; because of some drops of water coming out from the hole people beleived that this column was "crying" or "sweating", so this was a miracle.

 A ramp on the northern corner gives access to the upper galleries from which you can have a magnificent view of the central nave and see the original mosaics in the southern wing.

 The bronze doors at the exit to the south are partially embedded in the floor and date back to the 2nd century BC, they were brought from a pagan temple in Tarsus.

-The museum is open between 09:00 - 16:30 except on Mondays, with longer opening hours during the summer months.
+The museum is open between 09:00 - 16:30 (as of 2nd of May 2016 it will be closed on Mondays), with longer opening hours during the summer months.